Azure/aks-engine-azurestack/docs/community/developer-guide.md

 debugging support.
 You can read more about VS Code integration with Delve [here](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code).

-Open the directory that you checked out the `aks-engine` repo to in VS Code.
+Open the directory that you checked out the `aks-engine-azurestack` repo to in VS Code.

 ##### Debugging Tests